Emberley/ML-AI-Research_Portfolio/research-projects/README.md

-# Research Portfolio: RayBNN & Biomimetic AI Models
+# Research Portfolio:

-This portfolio highlights my ongoing research in **biomimetic neural networks**, particularly focusing on **RayBNN**, a 3D ray-traced biological neural network architecture that mimics brain plasticity and supports transfer learning.
-My work extends this architecture by exploring reinforcement learning adaptability and reasoning capabilities through knowledge distillation from LLMs.
+This portfolio highlights my ongoing research in distillation, particularly focusing on **RayBNN**, a 3D ray-traced biological neural network architecture that utilizes transfer learning to reduce computational extensiveness.
+My work extends this architecture by exploring reinforcement learning adaptability through policy distillation and reasoning capabilities through knowledge distillation from LLMs.

 ---

 ## Overview of RayBNN
-RayBNN is a biomimetic AI model inspired by the structure and plasticity of the human brain.
  Unlike traditional layered neural networks, RayBNN distributes neurons and glial cells within a **3D spherical volume** and establishes **dynamic, sparse connectivity** through ray-tracing algorithms.
 This architecture allows for flexible transfer learning, efficient computation, and adaptive learning behaviors.

 **Key Features:**
 - **3D Sphere Framework:** Neurons exist in a 3D space that can expand, shrink, or adapt dynamically.